cmaloney/dcos-docs/_pages/administration/installing/cloud/aws/removeaws.md

 ---
+UID: 56f9844a65bfd
 post_title: Uninstalling on Amazon Web Services
+post_excerpt: ""
 layout: page
 published: true
+menu_order: 2
+page_options_require_authentication: false
+page_options_show_link_unauthenticated: false
+hide_from_navigation: false
+hide_from_related: false
 ---
-You can uninstall DC/OS from AWS with these instructions.
+You can uninstall DC/OS Community Edition from AWS with these instructions.

 **You will continue to be charged AWS fees if:**

 *   You delete only the individual EC2 instances, not the entire stack.
 If you delete only the individual instances, AWS will restart your DC/OS cluster.
 *   Your stack fails to delete.
 You must monitor the stack deletion process to ensure it completes successfully.
+For more information see this <a href="https://support.mesosphere.com/hc/en-us/articles/204623889-Why-is-AWS-failing-to-delete-my-cluster-" target="_blank">DC/OS Knowledge Base</a> article.
 *   Your S3 bucket is not empty.

 To uninstall DC/OS on AWS: